danielbonnells/100-days-of-code/log.md

 **Today's Progress**: Spent all day coding!

 **Thoughts:** I worked on a personal project onverting a static website into a responsive one.
 Boy has it taken longer than I imagined!

+### Day 17: January 19, 2017

+**Today's Progress**: Did a few of the intermediate algorithms.

+**Thoughts:** These algorithms do make my noggin work!
+But it's fun.

+### Day 18: January 20, 2017

+**Today's Progress**: More alcorithms, hoping to finish Intermediate Algorthims by the end of next week.

+**Thoughts:** They are a good challenge and I surely have to think through them a lot, but it feels good getitng them done.
+Sometimes I'm not even sure how I did it!
+Haha.
+But yeah woohoo algorithms.
+I'm hoping that in under a month I can have the Front End Certificate from FCC under my belt!